Why missing Saudi journalist mystery is even messier than you think

 However, Erdogan, who has declared an “economic war” against the U.S. and is locked in a diplomatic dispute over the detention without trial of a North Carolina priest, will not be able to rely on Washington for help.

-Alastair Jamieson reported from London; Kristina Jovanovski and Aziz Akyavas from Istanbul.
+Alastair Jamieson reported from London, and Kristina Jovanovski and Aziz Akyavas from Istanbul.